thyrlian/AirPdfPrinter/README.md

   # Run all init scripts, in alphabetical order, with the status command
   service --status-all

+  # List units that systemd currently has in memory, with specified type and state
+  systemctl list-units --type=service --state=active

   # Start CUPS service
   service cups start